pw4rn3r/ECE382/labs/lab3/index.md

 | P1.7| |
 | P1.6| ||

-Next, describe specifically what happens in each of the five subsequent lines of code above.
+Next, describe specifically what happens in each of the eight lines of code above.
 Line 1 and 3 have been done for you as an example. <br>

 Line 1: Setting the UCSWRST bit in the CTL1 register resets the subsystem into a known state until it is cleared. <br>
 Line 2: <br>